Alex-Elias/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### Before signing in

-- The user can create a new unique account
+- The user can create a new unique account -done
-- The user can sign into an existing account
+- The user can sign into an existing account - sort of done

 ### After signing in

-- The list of different decks will appear
+- The list of different decks will appear -done
-- The user can create a new deck or add flashcards to an existing deck
+- The user can create a new deck or add flashcards to an existing deck -done
-- The user can review a deck
+- The user can review a deck -mostly done
-- The user can sign out
+- The user can sign out - sort of done

 ### Possible improvements and expansions